 - family doctors.

 These people may notice changes in your child’s behavior that you do not see at home and can provide feedback on any behavioral changes you notice.

 Some parents are concerned about overreacting.
 Others worry about the stigma of seeking help for mental disorders in teens and youth.
 Just like you would not ignore physical changes in your body (such as an irregular heartbeat), you should not ignore behavioral changes that could indicate a mental health problem.

 You can seek help at any time.
-Huntsman Mental Health Institute (formerly UNI) at University of Utah Health has a Youth Inpatient Service program and Youth Residential Treatment Program with staff who are available to answer questions and determine the right course of treatment for your child or teenager.
+Huntsman Mental Health Institute at University of Utah Health has a Youth Inpatient Service program and Youth Residential Treatment Program with staff who are available to answer questions and determine the right course of treatment for your child or teenager.

 When to Go to the Emergency Room